awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 The AWS Load Balancer Controller manages AWS Elastic Load Balancers for a Kubernetes cluster\.
 The controller provisions the following resources:
 + An AWS Application Load Balancer \(ALB\) when you create a Kubernetes `Ingress`\.
 + An AWS Network Load Balancer \(NLB\) when you create a Kubernetes service of type `LoadBalancer`\.
 In the past, the Kubernetes network load balancer was used for *instance* targets, but the AWS Load balancer Controller was used for *IP* targets\.
-With the AWS Load Balancer Controller version 2\.3\.0 or later, you can create NLBs using either target type\.
+With the AWS Load Balancer Controller version `2.3.0` or later, you can create NLBs using either target type\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.

 The AWS Load Balancer Controller controller was formerly named the *AWS ALB Ingress Controller*\.
 It's an [open\-source project](https://github.com/kubernetes-sigs/aws-load-balancer-controller) managed on GitHub\.
 This topic describes how to install the controller using default options\.
 You can view the full [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/latest/) for the controller on GitHub\.
 Before deploying the controller, we recommend that you review the prerequisites and considerations in [Application load balancing on Amazon EKS](alb-ingress.md) and [Network load balancing on Amazon EKS](network-load-balancing.md)\.
 Those topics also include steps on how to deploy a sample application that require the AWS Load Balancer Controller to provision AWS Application Load Balancers and Network Load Balancers\.

 **Prerequisites**
 + An existing Amazon EKS cluster\.
 To deploy one, see [Getting started with Amazon EKS](getting-started.md)\.
-To use version 2\.4\.1 of the controller, which is the version used in this topic, your cluster must be 1\.19 or later\.
-If your cluster is earlier than 1\.19, then we recommend using version 2\.3\.1\.
+To use version 2\.4\.2 of the controller, which is the version used in this topic, your cluster must be `1.19` or later\.
+If your cluster is earlier than `1.19`, then we recommend using version `2.3.1`\.
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-+ If your cluster is 1\.21 or later, make sure that your Amazon VPC CNI, `kube-proxy`, and `CoreDNS` add\-ons are at the minimum versions listed in [Service account tokens](service-accounts.md#boundserviceaccounttoken-validated-add-on-versions)\.<a name="deploy-lb-controller"></a>
++ If your cluster is `1.21` or later, make sure that your Amazon VPC CNI plugin for Kubernetes, `kube-proxy`, and CoreDNS add\-ons are at the minimum versions listed in [Service account tokens](service-accounts.md#boundserviceaccounttoken-validated-add-on-versions)\.<a name="deploy-lb-controller"></a>

 **To deploy the AWS Load Balancer Controller to an Amazon EKS cluster**

 In the following steps, replace the `example values` with your own values\.
-If your cluster is earlier than 1\.19, then change all instances of `2.4.1` to `2.3.1` and all instances of `v2_4_1_full.yaml` to `v2_3_1_full.yaml`\.
+If your cluster is earlier than `1.19`, then change all instances of `2.4.2` to `2.3.1` and all instances of `v2_4_2_full.yaml` to `v2_3_1_full.yaml`\.

 1. Create an IAM policy\.